AtexBg/fake-cap-patcher/README.md

 Then wait until everything is finished, the drive will be unmounted automatically.

->Note: This will create a temporary file at `/tmp/2tb_temp` to store the virtual filesystem which is around ~524MB, it will be deleted after the script execution (so be sure to have enough storage space)
+>Note: This will create a temporary file at `/tmp/2tb_temp` to store the virtual filesystem which is around ~524MB (so be sure to have enough storage space).
+It will be deleted after the script execution.

 ![.](pics/preview1.png)

-Then plug your drive into any Windows computer and it will show a 1.99TB drive regardless of the actual size of it You can still use it until you reach the real capacity of the NAND chip inside, but it's better to reformat it after.
+Then plug your drive into any Windows computer and it will show a 1.99TB drive regardless of the actual size of it You can still use it until you reach the real capacity of the NAND chip inside, to go back to the original size you can just format the drive

 ![.](pics/preview2.png)